adadouche/esigelec-ue-lsp/TP/09 - Setup Spark.md

 ## Goal

-In this tutorial, using your ***simulated*** a multi node Hadoop cluster, you will setup Spark.
+In this tutorial, you will setup Spark.

 The main steps are:

   - Download and un-compress the Spark Tar ball
-  - Start your HDFS/YARN/MapReduce/Hive processes
-  - Create the Hive Meta store and Temp directory in HDFS
-  - Configure the hive-site file
-  - Start the Hive process
+  - Start the Spark process

 ## Prerequisites